 The World Health Organization (WHO) cone bioassay plays an integral role in the evaluation of the efficacy of long-lasting insecticidal nets (LLINs) as well as insecticides used in indoor residual spraying.
-The test is used on a variety of treated substrates, such as pieces of bed nets, mud, cement and wood.
-Outcome measures include knock down (KD) and mortality.
+This bioassay investigates the biological activity of a material's surface under standardised laboratory conditions, with observations made on the effects on mosquitoes, including knock down (KD) and mortality.
+The test is used on a variety materials including pieces of bed nets, mud, cement and wood that can be treated or untreated with an active ingredient (AI).
 This SOP details the process for conducting a cone bioassay in laboratory LLIN testing.